 Wilsden Village Hall is a registered charity run as a non-profit on behalf of the community.
 It was founded in 1976 to serve as the hub of Wilsden village.

-The hall is run by a management committee made up of volunteers from the local community, the hall manager Milton Pearson, deputy manager Paul Westcott and a team of staff.
+The hall is run by a management committee made up of volunteers from the local community, the hall manager Kelley Sutcliffe, deputy manager Paul Westcott and a team of staff.
 It is entirely self-funded.
 Running costs are covered through user fees, supplemented by fundraising events and grant applications.

 Village groups who meet in the hall include uniformed organisations, dance and fitness groups, art classes and many more.
 It is also available to hire for special events such as birthdays parties, family celebrations, christenings and wedding receptions.